stadt-karlsruhe/open-data-dashboard/docs/configuration/data-types.en.md

 CSV data can be visualized as Table and as Bar Chart.
 Internally, it will be converted to JSON using [json-2-csv](https://www.npmjs.com/package/json-2-csv).

+!!! note
     - The source must return the data as plain text.
     - All lines must have the same exact number of CSV values.

 !!! example